skip to content

 Project Art has a gallery.
 They scheduled a show for objects based on chairs: drawings, photos, paintings, collages, crazy notions, and things to sit on.
 About three to four months before the show, we were asked if we’d contribute.

-I didn't really want to do all that work.
-But I said yes.
+I didn't want to but I said yes.

 To begin, I dumped out a scrap barrel.
-In those barrel, we put the bandsaw offcuts, pieces with defects, and other midsize pieces that won't make parts--scrap until Michael and Gaylyn come get the collection and fire pots with it.
+In those barrels, we put the bandsaw offcuts, pieces with defects, and other midsize pieces that won't make parts--scrap until Michael and Gaylyn come get the collection and fire pots with it.
+Then it's fuel.
 The resulting glaze is distinctive.

 25 5